 It is the group's policy to dispose of repossessed assets in an orderly manner.
 The proceeds are used to reduce or repay the outstanding claim.
 Generally, the group does not use repossessed assets for business purposes.
-No collateral has been repossessed in 2016 or 2015.
+No collateral has been repossessed in 2017 or 2016.

-Financial effect of collateral and other credit enhancements
+Financial effect of collateral and other credit enhancements5